 Eric Gomez and Benjamin Giltner

-This is the second of a three‐part series on the US arms sales backlog for Taiwan.
-The first article outlined our methodology for determining the capabilities in the backlog and showed how traditional military capabilities, which are more flexible but also more vulnerable to destruction, dominate the backlog.
+This is the third of a three‐part series examining US arms sales to Taiwan.
+The first article outlined our methodology for determining the weapons systems within the backlog and showed how traditional capabilities made up a majority of the backlog based on dollar value.
+The second article examined US maintenance sales to Taiwan and showed how traditional capabilities are more expensive to sustain than asymmetric capabilities.

 In this article, we compare arms and maintenance sales made under the Trump and Biden administrations to show how US military support for Taiwan has changed over time.

 The data used in this article came from the Defense Security Cooperation Agency’s (DSCA) notices of major arms sales.
 Because this article compares all sales from the Trump and Biden administrations, it does not distinguish between arms sales that have been delivered to Taiwan and those that are backlogged.
 For that reason, there is a small difference between the dollar amounts mentioned in the figures below and the dollar amounts for the arms sales backlog.
 The data were last updated on November 1, 2023.

 As shown in Figure 1, the Trump administration announced more sales of weapons and maintenance to Taiwan across all four categories.

 The two administrations came closest to one another on sales of maintenance items, with Trump announcing $1.9 billion and Biden announcing $1.6 billion.
 The Trump administration heavily favored sales of traditional weapons, selling a total of $10.4 billion in traditional capabilities.
 This was $6.5 billion more than the asymmetric capabilities the administration sold.
 The gulf between the two administrations in terms of overall arms and maintenance sales is also significant.
 Trump announced a total of $18.3 billion to Biden’s $4.4 billion.